 So, what about those of us with mental illness who don’t abuse alcohol and drugs.
 What are other ways the mentally ill self-medicate?

-Here are seven ways the mentally ill self-medicate:
+Here are seven other ways the mentally ill self-medicate:

 1. Cigarette Smoking